 This Week Will Mark A Turning Point For Britain And Brexit.
 Really!

-This week is a turning point for Britain and Brexit.
+This week marks a turning point for Britain and Brexit.
 No, really!
 We've heard this before, but now it looks to be real.

-That's because the British Parliament is scheduled for some crucial votes that will determine
+That's because the British Parliament is scheduled for some crucial votes that will determine:

-- whether the United Kingdom leaves the European Union with Prime Minister Theresa May's much-maligned withdrawal agreement,
+- Whether the United Kingdom leaves the European Union with Prime Minister Theresa May's much-maligned withdrawal agreement.

-- whether it rejects leaving the EU without a deal,
+- Whether it rejects leaving the EU without a deal.

-- or whether it votes to postpone Brexit.
+- Or whether it votes to postpone Brexit.

-Britain is scheduled to leave the EU on March 29, with or without a deal — unless Parliament votes to postpone.
+Britain is scheduled to leave the EU on March 29, with or without a deal, unless Parliament votes to postpone.

 Here's what you need to know about the week ahead.